chetankochiyaniya/Face-Mask-Detection/README.md

 - Can be used in CCTV cameras for capturing wide peoples or group of peoples.

 - Can be improved for further as per requiremnts.
+(Python V-3.7.7)